Petroleum Clean Up

 Introduction

 Written approval of clean up plans required.
-Oil discharges are required by Maine statute (38 MRSA §568) to be cleaned up to the satisfaction of the Commissioner.
-Maine statute also limits payments to reimburse applicants to the Maine Groundwater Oil Clean-up Fund to those clean up expenditures that are in accordance with a written agreement between the applicant and the Commissioner and which includes a remedial action plan and schedule (38 MRSA §568-A.4).
+Oil discharges are required by Maine statute (38 MRS §568) to be cleaned up to the satisfaction of the Commissioner.
+Maine statute also limits payments to reimburse applicants to the Maine Ground and Surface Waters Clean-up and Response Fund (38 MRS §551) to those clean up expenditures that are in accordance with a written agreement between the applicant and the Commissioner and which includes a remedial action plan and schedule (38 MRS §568-A.4).
 Remedial action agreements are to be entered into before the start of clean up.
 For non-emergency response clean-ups, remedial action plans are expected to include a thorough evaluation of the feasible clean up alternatives and their cost effectiveness.

 Contacts